krathalan/apparmor-profiles/README.md

 Use the command line flag `--gpu-context=wayland` for Wayland support.
 Use the command line flag `--hwdec=auto` for nvdec (NVIDIA) and VA-API (Intel) hardware decoding.
 You can also tell `mpv` to always use these options [through a config file](https://mpv.io/manual/master/).

 ### redshift ⚠️
-This profile has been tested to work correctly on Sway with the `redshift-wlr-gamma-control` AUR package.
+This profile has been tested to work correctly on Xorg with the regular `redshift` package and on Sway with the `redshift-wlr-gamma-control` AUR package.

 You may need to edit the profile to allow `redshift` to access your configuration file, if it's a symlink to somewhere other than `~/.config/redshift/redshift.conf`.

 ### ssh-agent ⚠️
 You may need to edit the profile to allow access to your SSH keys, if you keep them somewhere other than `~/.ssh`.

-### streamlink
+### streamlink ⚠️
 You will need to set either `mpv` or `vlc` as your default player.
 If you choose `mpv`, you must have the separate `mpv` AppArmor profile from this repository enabled.
 If you choose `vlc`, I have not written an AppArmor profile for it yet, so streamlink will execute `vlc` unconfined (less secure).

 ### swaybg ⚠️